artech-git/artech-git/README.md

 **Just a Introduction:**

-Hi, I'm Priyanka prasad, A Student and Lerner 🚀 from Bihar, India, currently 💻 doing my undergraduate BCA (2nd year) from Rajasthan University Maharani college and I am passionate about technology and want to learn & explore new technologies I'm a Chapter lead at 💻 [@girlscript jaipur](https://www.linkedin.com/showcase/girlscript-jaipur/), Intern 👧💻 [@gurugram police](https://www.linkedin.com/company/haryana/lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3BK5mgjdLUQtCDPzyY94K2bg%3D%3D&licu=urn%3Ali%3Acontrol%3Ad_flagship3_profile_view_base-background_details_company), Internee 👧💼.
-Beside's Computer Science, I love photography,cooking and playing basketball.
+Hi, I'm Prabhat, A Student and Lerner 🚀 from Bihar, India, currently 💻 doing my undergraduate BCA (2nd year) from Rajasthan University Maharani college and I am passionate about technology and want to learn & explore new technologies I'm a Chapter lead at 💻 [@girlscript jaipur](https://www.linkedin.com/prabhat25/), Intern 👧💻 [@gurugram police] Internee 👧💼.

 ## My GitHub contributions as a Game of Life